 On top of it, between other family members giving him gifts, I knew he’d have plenty of gifts to open come Christmas morning.
 I decided to drop my ‘mom guilt’ and take charge of the excessive spending that I had previously been doing during the holidays.

 Christmas Lists for Little Kids

-Now that 4 gifts is our norm for Christmas, it doesn’t seem strange to any of us.
+Now that 4 gifts are our norm for Christmas, it doesn’t seem strange to any of us.
 We’ve been able to start the other kids from birth just expecting the 4 gifts (and they are still too young to have any clue what is actually going on).

 I know that by doing this, we will help them grow an appreciation for their material things, really think about what they want instead of making a list of random things they have heard friends talk about or see on TV, and limit the amount of clutter, unplayed toys, mess and debt that is in our day to day life.

 What are the gifts that they actually get on Christmas?
 We’ve given them the option of 4 things to ask for…